 Check the wiper blades and washer fluid.
 Windshield wiper blades that are in good condition will help prevent a thin layer of ice from forming and obscuring your view while driving.
 Top off your washer fluid to ensure that road chemicals and the splashes from other vehicles don’t accumulate and create a hazy mess in your direct line of sight.
 Never top off with water—only use windshield washer fluid labeled for that purpose.
 Washer fluid has chemical additives that will help keep the liquid from freezing in the delivery hoses and on your windshield when sprayed.

 Clean any areas around emergency sensors.
 If your car is equipped with an automatic emergency braking system (AEB) or forward-collision warning system (FCW) then you’ll need to pay special attention to the areas surrounding the sensors vital to their operation.
-Depending on the model of vehicle, these sensors may be located on the front bumper, in the car’s grill, or within the manufacturer’s emblem.
-Consult your owner’s manual to locate sensors, and then be sure to clear away any buildup of ice, snow, salt, or road grime that may cause that sensor to return improper readings or to fail completely.
+Depending on the model of the vehicle, these sensors may be located on the front bumper, in the car’s grill, or within the manufacturer’s emblem.
+Consult your owner’s manual to locate sensors, and then be sure to clear away any buildup of ice, snow, salt, or road grime that may cause that sensor to return improper readings or fail.

 Keep a bag of cat litter in the trunk.
 Plain clay kitty litter or bagged sand can be used in emergencies when your vehicle has lost traction and become stranded.
 Sprinkle some of the grit either in front of or behind the tires of your drive wheels, depending on the direction you hope to move.
 If you live in an area with regular snowfall throughout the winter months, investing in traction mats may be an economical (and less messy) alternative to cat litter.

-Apply the S.N.O.W.
-Technique
+Apply the S.N.O.W. technique

 S – Slow down!
 Depending on the conditions, this may mean traveling at idle speed.
 Your car will build more momentum at higher speeds, but icy or slushy roads may prevent you from stopping as quickly as you’re used to.